SpilledMilkCOM/IHatePython/README.md

 * Visual Studio Code prompts (recommends) `pylint`

 I installed Python in the default directory, which I'm guessing is `~\AppData\Local\Programs\Python` since I wasn't paying much attention.
-I have not cluttered up my `path` variable with all of the Python stuff, so I've been doing everything "brute force". *(You should also be able to use the `py` alias if everything is installed correctly.)*
+I have not cluttered up my `path` variable with all of the Python stuff, so I've been doing everything "brute force". *(You should also be able to use the `py` alias if everything is installed correctly.)*  Use the Package Installer for Python (PIP).

     ~\AppData\Local\Programs\Python\Python38-32\Scripts\pip.exe install pylint